hsanjuan/dccpi/README.md

   * A Raspberry Pi (developed/tested on model B+)
   * DCC-decoder-equipped locomotives and tracks.
-  * The Raspberry Pi needs an additional booster circuit to actually provide the signal to the tracks.
+  * The Raspberry Pi needs an additional booster circuit to actually provide the signal to the tracks which you can build yourself.
 Here is an example booster using [LMD18200 H-Bridge from TI](http://www.ti.com/product/LMD18200):

 ![Booster schematics](https://raw.githubusercontent.com/hsanjuan/dccpi/master/dcc_booster_schem.png)

 For a list of parts and some more info about this, see `booster_part_list.txt`.

 `dccpi` should work on any common scale.
 DCC decoders take a wide range of voltage outputs (up to 24v).
 This has been tested on N-scale with a 18v booster circuit.

 Software requirements
 ---------------------